Here's How Your Trade Phunware Inc. (PHUN) Aggressively Right Now

 PHUN’s Market Performance

-PHUN stocks went down by -12.18% for the week, with a monthly drop of -22.01% and a quarterly performance of -56.37%, while its annual performance rate touched 0.48%.
-The volatility ratio for the week stands at 10.40% while the volatility levels for the past 30 days are set at 12.49% for Phunware Inc..
-The simple moving average for the period of the last 20 days is -22.20% for PHUN stocks with a simple moving average of 7.46% for the last 200 days.
+PHUN stocks went up by 21.53% for the week, with a monthly drop of -0.78% and a quarterly performance of -39.38%, while its annual performance rate touched 15.45%.
+The volatility ratio for the week stands at 11.61% while the volatility levels for the past 30 days are set at 13.36% for Phunware Inc..
+The simple moving average for the period of the last 20 days is -1.51% for PHUN stocks with a simple moving average of 29.31% for the last 200 days.

 Analysts’ Opinion of PHUN